vitessio/website/content/en/docs/reference/vindexes.md

 Typically, the Primary Vindex is Functional.
 In some cases, it is the identity function where the input value yields itself as the keyspace id.
 However, one could also choose other algorithms like hashing or mod functions.

-A Lookup Vindex is usually backed by a lookup table.
-This is analogous to the traditional database index, except that it is cross-shard.
+Vitess supports the concept of a lookup vindex, or what is also commonly known as a cross-shard index.
+It's implemented as a mysql table that maps a column value to the keyspace id.
+This is usually needed when someone needs to efficiently find a row using a where clause that does not contain the primary vindex.
 At the time of insert, the computed keyspace ID of the row is stored in the lookup table against the column value.
                                                               ### Lookup vindex types

+This lookup table can be sharded or unsharded.
+No matter which option one chooses, the lookup row is most likely not going to be in the same shard as the keyspace id it points to.
                                                               #### Shared Vindexes

+Vitess allows the transparent population of these rows by assigning an owner table, which is the main table that requires this lookup.
+When a row is inserted into the main table, the lookup row for it is created in the lookup table.
+The lookup row is also deleted on a delete of the main row.
+These essentially result in distributed transactions, which require 2PC to guarantee atomicity.
                                                               There are currently two vindex types for consistent lookup:

+Consistent lookup vindexes use an alternate approach that makes use of careful locking and transaction sequences to guarantee consistency without using 2PC.
+This gives you the best of both worlds, where you get a consistent cross-shard vindex without paying the price of 2PC.

 Relational databases encourage normalization, which lets you split data into different tables to avoid duplication in the case of one-to-many relationships.
 In such cases, a key is shared between the two tables to indicate that the rows are related, aka `Foreign Key`.

 * `consistent_lookup_unique`
 * `consistent_lookup`